X-LANCE/AniTalker/README.md

 }
 ```

-## Ackonwlegements
+## Acknowledgments

-We sincerely appreciate the contributions of numerous prior works that have paved the way for the development of AniTalker.
+We would like to express our sincere gratitude to the numerous prior works that have laid the foundation for the development of AniTalker.

-Stage 1, which mainly involves training motion encoder and the rendering module, extensively utilizes resources from [LIA](https://github.com/wyhsirius/LIA).
-The second stage of diffusion training is based on [diffae](https://github.com/phizaz/diffae) and [espnet](https://espnet.github.io/espnet/_modules/espnet2/asr/encoder/conformer_encoder.html).
-For the computation of mutual information loss, we implement methods from [CLUB](https://github.com/Linear95/CLUB) and employ [AAM-softmax](https://github.com/TaoRuijie/ECAPA-TDNN) in the training of face recognition.
-Furthermore, we utilize the pretrained Hubert model provided by [TencentGameMate](https://github.com/TencentGameMate/chinese_speech_pretrain).
-Additionally, we utilize [3DDFA_V2](https://github.com/cleardusk/3DDFA_V2) to extract head pose and [torchlm](https://github.com/DefTruth/torchlm) to get face landmarks and we have already open source the code usage at [talking_face_preprocessing](https://github.com/liutaocode/talking_face_preprocessing).
+Stage 1, which primarily focuses on training the motion encoder and the rendering module, heavily relies on resources from [LIA](https://github.com/wyhsirius/LIA).
+The second stage of diffusion training is built upon [diffae](https://github.com/phizaz/diffae) and [espnet](https://espnet.github.io/espnet/_modules/espnet2/asr/encoder/conformer_encoder.html).
+For the computation of mutual information loss, we implement methods from [CLUB](https://github.com/Linear95/CLUB) and utilize [AAM-softmax](https://github.com/TaoRuijie/ECAPA-TDNN) in the training of face recognition.
+Moreover, we leverage the pretrained Hubert model provided by [TencentGameMate](https://github.com/TencentGameMate/chinese_speech_pretrain).

+Additionally, we employ [3DDFA_V2](https://github.com/cleardusk/3DDFA_V2) to extract head pose and [torchlm](https://github.com/DefTruth/torchlm) to obtain face landmarks, which are used to calculate face location and scale.
+We have already open-sourced the code usage for these preprocessing steps at [talking_face_preprocessing](https://github.com/liutaocode/talking_face_preprocessing).
+We acknowledge the importance of building upon existing knowledge and are committed to contributing back to the research community by sharing our findings and code.

+## Disclaimer

+1. This library's code is not a formal product, and we have not tested all use cases; therefore, it cannot be directly offered to end-service customers.

+2. The main purpose of making our code public is to facilitate academic demonstrations and communication.
+Any use of this code to spread harmful information is strictly prohibited.

+3. Please use this library in compliance with the terms specified in the license file and avoid improper use.

+4. When using the code, please follow and abide by local laws and regulations.

+5. During the use of this code, you will bear the corresponding responsibility.
+Our company (AISpeech Ltd.) is not responsible for the generated results.